TikTok future in US still uncertain after Oracle deal - A look at trending alternative RedNote

 TikTok is owned by ByteDance, which has consistently denied links to the Chinese government.
 It has also argued that closing down the app would affect the free speech rights of its US users – a point supported by numerous content creators.

-The bill requiring ByteDance to sell by January 19 was signed into law by Joe Biden last April.
+The bill requiring ByteDance to sell by January 19 was signed into law by Joe Biden in April 2024.
 Congress included the condition as part of wide-ranging legislation that determined foreign aid packages for Ukraine and Israel.

 “TikTok ban” search interest spiked as the initial deadline drew nearer.